tas1516-group-04/tas1516_car_04/README.md

 ### Start
-The parking progress is launched by
+The hardware for the parking progress is started by

-`roslaunch parking run.launch`
+`roslaunch parking run_parking.launch`

-where the launch file includes the parking parameters, defined in a parameter file.
-Additionally, the parking node itself need to be started by
+The parking node itself need to be started by

-`rosrun parking parking_node`
+`roslaunch parking run_node.launhc`

-The execution of this node is seperated from the launch file, such that the restarting of the parking progress can be easily achieved by restarting only this node.
-The Wii-Mote stays paired and the hardware nodes keep running during this time.
+This launch file includes the parking parameters, defined in a dedicated parameter file.
+The restarting of the parking progress can be easily achieved by restarting only this launch file.
+The Wii-Mote stays paired and the hardware nodes keep running.

 During the parking progress, the C-button of the Wii-Mote need to be hold for safety reasons.